jessefaler/SLS/README.md

 A Java wrapper for the Protocube API, providing a clean interface for plugins and external tools.

-## Extras

-### **vSLS**

-A Velocity proxy plugin that lets you manage SLS servers directly through in-game commands.

-### **SlimePacks**

-A resource pack management system that exposes API endpoints for resource pack downloads and automatically converts resource packs to the requested version using [ResourcePackConverter](https://github.com/agentdid127/ResourcePackConverter).

 ## Blueprints

 Blueprints are **declarative specifications** describing *exactly* how a game server should run: